SpaceLearner/SessionRec-pytorch/README.md

 This is the implementation of **Learning Multi-granularity User Intent Unit for Session-based Recommendation** from WSDM 2022 and some other session-based recommendation baselines.
 We mainly follow the implementation of lessr.
 (Tianwen Chen, Raymond Wong, KDD 2020)

+## Baselines

+We also reimplemented several current session-based recommendation baselines and tuned them through our best effert.

 ## Dataset

 Download and extract the following datasets and put the files in the dataset folder named under datasets/$DATASETNAME